 Our highly valued colleagues are encouraged to make the most of the ‘You Day’ made available to them — to take a days’ paid leave in addition to their annual leave allowance to focus on a cause they are really passionate about, with the support of Acorn fully behind their cause too.
 We have new coaching performance software which supports us in opening up the conversation around our individual and shared goals, encourages and facilitates one-to-one conversations on a regular basis, and more.

-To focus on their own mental health and well-being with Acorns full support.
+To focus on their own mental health and wellbeing with Acorns' full support.

 The pandemic has made for some of the hardest times in business in recent memory and, although we’ve made great progress, a year later I am still reminded by our fantastic team every day that the process of giving back and supporting staff is very much ongoing.
-Our focus for the next year and far beyond, therefore, is on the continued support and development of the people that make Acorn what it is today - a leading UK recruiter that I feel very fortunate to be at the helm of.
+Our focus for the next year and far beyond, therefore, is on the continued support and development of the people who make Acorn what it is today — a leading UK recruiter that I feel very fortunate to be at the helm of.